 Take It This Way 10-20g a day.
 Take 5-10g post workout and 5-10g before bedtime in your protein shake or drink of choice.

-A quality fat burner will give you a boost of energy and increase core body temperature, which will help you push harder during your workouts and burn more body fat throughout the day.
+A quality fat burner will give you a boost of energy and increase core body temperature, which will help increase energy so you can push harder during your workouts and burn more body fat throughout the day.

-What To Look For Choose a fat burner that contains caffeine, green tea or some type of extract, taurine, yohimbe guarana extract.
-All are ingredients that will increase metabolism, heartbeat and energy.
-I recommend choosing a reputable company and not buying the cheapest on the market.
-Check out reviews from other users to see their experiences using the product- what they like and didn’t like.
+What To Look For Choose a fat burner that contains some type of natural caffeine or green tea extract.
+These are ingredients that will increase metabolism and energy.
+I personally prefer powders over pills, because it is easier to find the right dosage for you.
+Choose a reputable company and don’t just find the cheapest product on the market.
+Check out reviews from other users to see their experiences.

 What To Avoid Consult with your physician before taking any supplements, but especially before taking any type of stimulant.
 If you have high blood pressure, this is one you should likely avoid completely.
-Avoid taking any stimulants after 3 pm to avoid disturbances in sleep.
-Do not take fat burners/stimulants for longer than 8-10 weeks.
+I typically avoid taking any stimulants after 3 pm to avoid disturbances in sleep.
+Do not take stimulants for longer than 8-10 weeks.

 Take It This Way I recommend that you start your fat burner at the start of Phase 2, when you need a little extra boost.
-If you have never taken a fat burner before, start with the lowest dose to assess your tolerance.
-If it is a capsule, take one in the morning before breakfast preferably on an empty stomach.
-If you take a powdered fat burner, start with ½ scoop.
-After 3-4 weeks, increase dose if necessary.
-There are hundreds of different fat burner supplements on the market.
-If you are very sensitive to caffeine, just stick with a cup of coffee or a green tea extract.
+If you have never taken a fat burner before, start with the lowest dose to assess your tolerance (again, this is why I prefer powders most of the time, since it is easier to control the dosage).
+After a few days, you can increase the dose if necessary.